en-wl/wordlist/README.md

     ./scowl word-list 60 B 1 > wl.txt

-To create a British word list that include -ise, -ize, and other variant
+To create a British word list that includes -ise, -ize, and other variant
 spellings:

     ./scowl word-list 60 B,Z 5 > wl.txt

-The default word list includes roman numerals and slang words only really used by computer programmers such as "grepped".
+The default word list includes Roman numerals and slang words only really used by computer programmers such as "grepped".
 To exclude these and any other special categories of words use: